Rosalind Franklin’s X-ray work played a crucial role in the discovery of DNA’s structure.

 Franklin did not marry or have children.
 Her friends suspected she fell in love with Jacques Mering, the director of the Paris laboratory she worked in.

 It was Franklin’s destiny to die young.
-In a cruel twist of fate, her DNA may have carried the destructive agent – Ashkenazi Jews have a hereditary predisposition to ovarian cancer.
+In a cruel twist of fate, her own DNA may have carried the destructive agent – Ashkenazi Jews have a hereditary predisposition to ovarian cancer.

 Also, her work with X-rays was not risk-free.
 In Paris Marie Curie had died from the effects of radiation.
 Her Nobel Prize winning daughter Irène Joliot-Curie suffered the same fate, as did many other early French researchers.

 Since the Curie era, safety standards had been improving.
 At one point, Franklin had been barred from the Paris laboratory for several weeks because her radiation monitoring badge showed she had suffered excessive X-ray exposure.
-Workers at King’s College noted she did not wear the lead apron she was meant to when the X-ray machine was on there.
+Workers at King’s College noted she did not wear the lead apron she was meant to when the X-ray machine was in use there.
 None of them felt confident enough to challenge her over this, and she wasn’t the only worker to flout the safety rules.

 Franklin was incredibly brave through the final stages of her cancer.
 Unable to walk, she literally crawled up stairways between laboratories at Birkbeck, determined that the cancer would not stop her work.
 Her dedication left many of her co-workers in tears.